The Nearly Ramsgate layout.

 Hello Madpup,

 An excellent start to what "should" be a fantastic Lay-out.
 You have created a great environment in your loft that will afford you many hours of modelling.
-We would like to have you "around" for as long as is possible so reeelaaaax, go with the flow and remain cool, calm and collected and enjoy a very-long modelling life.
+We would like to have you "around" for as long as is possible so reeelaaaax, go with the flow and remain cool, calm and collected :D :lol: :P and enjoy a very-long modelling life.
 Cheers and Good Modelling,

 Kind Regards,